NigelFell/milestone-project1/README.md

 ### Frameworks, Libraries & Programs Used

 1. [W3 Schools:](https://www.w3schools.com/)
-    - W3 Schools was used as a HTML and CSS reference.
+    - W3 Schools was used as a HTML and CSS reference
 2. [Code Institute](https://learn.codeinstitute.net/ci_program/diplomainwebappdevelopment)
     - The "Love Running" project was used as the basis of the Pampered Pooches website
 3. [Pexels](https://www.pexels.com/search/dog%20grooming/)